clockfly/ReNomRG/doc/rsts/how_to_use_gui.rst

 ---------------------

 ReNomRG is a single page web application.
-You can run application in ReNomRG directory with ReNomRG beta version.
+If your installation have done successfully, you can run application in any directory with following commands.

 .. code-block :: shell

-    cd ReNomRG
-    python -m renom_rg # This command will starts ReNomRG GUI server.
+    cd workspace # Workspace can be any directory. renom_rg # This command will starts ReNomRG GUI server.

 For the command ``renom_rg``, you can give following arguments.